eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 Finally, non-cybersecurity requirements should ensure functional interoperability of the EUDI Wallet.
-To this end, the IA aims to define a requirement to CABs for functional testing, for example support by test-suites or test cases.
+To this end, the IA aims to define a requirement to CABs for functional testing, for example supported by test-suites or test cases.

 #### 7.2.2 Certification of EUDI Wallet solutions in the long term